chetan-techtic/migrate/README.md

   000002.sql
   000003.sql

-The current.sql migration is not empty and has not been committed.
+The current.psql migration is not empty and has not been committed.
 ```

 ## Library usage